-Seniors have more health insurance options than ever before.
-Oklahoma Medicare Advantage Plans are one of those options.
-Medicare Advantage replaces your Original Medicare private-fee-for-service benefits with an approved managed care plan that saves you money.
+Seniors from Oklahoma who choose a 2016 Medicare Advantage plan have good options.
+When you enroll, your Original Medicare private-fee-for-service benefits are replaced with an approved managed care plan that saves you money.

-If you are age 65 or older, you most likely qualify to enroll the Oklahoma Medicare Advantage plan of your choice.
-Certain diseases, most notably End-Stage Renal Disease (ESRD), may disqualify you from enrollment.
+If you are age 65 or older, you most likely qualify to enroll in a Oklahoma Medicare Advantage plan available in your county.
+If you have End-Stage Renal Disease (ESRD), you will need to stay on Original Medicare.

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our Oklahoma Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.